 Well lets examine that.

 After much research in the area and involvement with the international Association for Measurement and Evaluation of Communications (AMEC), here is a handy overview.

-Firstly, AMEC has stated the following about AVE within their Barcelona Principles:
+Firstly, they stated the following about AVE within the Barcelona Principles:

 Principle 5: AVEs are Not the Value of Public Relations

 The US Institute for PR (IPR) has also taken a strong position against AVE, as far back as 2010 in this news piece.